kevin2600-cmd/kevin2600-cmd.github.io/_posts/2024-09-07-Grand-Theft-Auto-RF-Locks-Hacking-Flipper-Zero-Edition-Part2.md

 ### 0x00.
 INTRODUCTION

 <p align="justify">
-Previously from part1, we have looked at some common methods for hacking fixed-code RF Locks, such as signal jamming, replay, and brute-force attack.
-In part2, we are going to look at more advanced techniques to hack the rolling codes of RF Locks.
-This series of articles serves as a beginner’s RF lock system hacking journey, performing lock hacking with Flipper-Zero and other RF hacking tools.
-I hope each case study will help people get a better idea of what they would need for hacking RF locks.
+In Part 1, we explored common methods for hacking fixed-code RF locks, including signal jamming, replay attacks, and brute-force attacks.
+In Part 2, we will delve into more advanced techniques for hacking the rolling codes of RF locks.
+This series of articles is designed as a beginner’s guide to RF lock system hacking, utilizing tools such as the Flipper Zero and other RF hacking devices.
+I hope that each case study will provide valuable insights into the requirements for successfully hacking RF locks.
 </p>

 ![image](https://github.com/user-attachments/assets/e9ff4f39-513e-471e-8d5e-db830fe35659)